-The Privacy and Access Council of Canada is an independent, member-based, non-profit, non-partisan and non-governmental professional association.
+The Privacy and Access Council of Canada is an independent, member-based, non-profit, non-partisan and non-governmental national professional association.

 As an educational and professional membership organization, PACC promotes high standards of competency and conduct among its members to advance the state of privacy and access across Canada.
 Members adhere to a Code of Conduct, and believe that good privacy, access and governance practices contribute to an organization’s ability to create value, be accountable, and meet legislated compliance requirements.